laboratoire écologie et art pour une société en transition

 Through art and situated practices, Devenirs buissons asserts that the “right to the city” is also a right to imagination, a right to dream, invent, and re-enchant the places we inhabit.

-What we’ve done
+what we’ve done

-In 2025, co-creative teams—bringing together artists, architects, and trade experts—met for an initial collaborative workshop.
-They then conducted two field visits and immersions, in different seasons, to explore the site and share their intentions and wishes for the continuation of the project.
+In 2025, the co-creative teams — bringing together artists and field experts — met for an initial collaborative laboratory.
+They then undertook two site visits and immersive residencies at different times of year, enabling them to explore the site, share their intentions and lay the sensory, social and conceptual foundations for the co-creation process.

-What’s next
+what’s next

 transdisciplinary team